joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Acquisition strategy: Subscription businesses must also have a strong acquisition strategy to attract new customers and grow their customer base.
 This may include marketing campaigns, referral programs, and partnerships.

-The subscription business model has several advantages for companies, including:

-* Predictable revenue: Because customers are paying a recurring fee, subscription businesses have a more predictable revenue stream than businesses that rely on one-time sales.

-* Customer insights: Subscription businesses have access to a wealth of data on their customers, including their usage patterns, preferences, and behavior.
-This can help businesses improve their product or service and personalize their marketing and retention efforts.

-* Higher customer lifetime value: Because customers are paying a recurring fee, the customer lifetime value (CLV) of a subscription business is often higher than businesses that rely on one-time sales.

-However, the subscription business model also has some disadvantages, including:

-* Churn: Because customers are paying a recurring fee, they are more likely to cancel their subscription if they are not satisfied with the product or service.
-This can result in high churn rates, which can impact the company's revenue and growth.

-* Acquisition costs: Subscription businesses often have high customer acquisition costs, as they must invest in marketing and retention strategies to attract and retain customers.

-* Scalability: Subscription businesses can be difficult to scale, as they must continually add new customers to grow their revenue.

 ## Advertising business model